 - Excellent English grammar, punctuation, and style

-- Ability to work independently and under time pressure
+- Ability to work under time pressure

 - Excellent hearing and listening skills